sgtz/FSharp.Control.JSoftware/README.md

 #FSharp.Control.JSoftware

 FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar JD database (see jsoftware.com).
-Send SQL-esque requests in text format and receive responses in JSON.
+Send a text SQL-esque requests and receive a JSON response.

 This connector can also be used to expose J functions over http.